Why Teach Agriculture?

 5. Science, Technology, Engineering & Mathematics

-Morgan Hibbs serves as the Education Outreach Coordinator for Linn County Farm Bureau.
+Morgan Hibbs serves as the Education Outreach Director for Linn County Farm Bureau.
 Morgan received her bachelor’s degree in Agriculture Communications from Iowa State University and is passionate about agriculture education.

 In her current role, Morgan manages the program and visits classrooms preK-12 monthly to bring awareness to the importance of Agriculture.